shufan6011/Res-Literatures/README.md

 # Research papers are submitted to vixra.org
-# Provide explanations for the results in ML Projects
+# Provide explanations for the results from my research projects